-TBD Academic Coordinator

-Cathy Padgett
+Kim Sieler Academic Coordinator (919) 966-7364 krsieler@email.unc.edu Cathy Padgett

 Career Services Coordinator

 (919) 966-7390

 Cathy padgett@unc.edu

 The Student Support Office is an excellent source of important information at all points in your academic career.
 This office provides information on admission, curriculum requirements, and graduation.
 If you need an answer fast and you cannot locate it on the department webpage or no one else seems to know the answer, your best bet is to look here.
-Hours are daily from 8:00 am - 5:00 pm.
+Hours are 8:00am - 5:00pm.